 Several motives for the internal organization within the Estonian branch were discovered.
 Internal collusion between customers and employees, where employees received performance-based incentives, and cooperation with agents and customers resulted in some suspicious activities.
 At the same time, the acceptance of regulatory changes fell behind with the international standards, sometimes forced upon by traditionally hostile governments and shady actors.

-Audits, whistleblower reporting, negative press and changes in the legal framework eventually resulted in the termination of the non-resident portfolio.
+Audits, whistle-blower reporting, negative press and changes in the legal framework eventually resulted in the termination of the non-resident portfolio.
 Although the portfolio was closed, authorities are investigating wrongdoing by the branch and, as a matter of course, can fine the head office for violations of e.g. AML requirements.
-Another significant offspring is the growing interest of the European Parliament in the findings of journalists and whistleblowers to get further understanding in failing bank regulation and moral hazard.
+Another significant offspring is the growing interest of the European Parliament in the findings of journalists and whistleblowers to get a further understanding of failing bank regulation and moral hazard.

 Following the money